 ESA’s French and English programs make up our Languages Department.
 We offer engaging and challenging courses designed to improve our students’ linguistic skills and to stimulate critical thinking.
 Students explore a wide variety of classic and contemporary literature and media forms ensuring a rich cultural experience.
 We treat language education as a fundamental element of the arts-based education here at ESA.

-Across the department, we are committed to providing students with an anti-oppressive and anti-racist education, in keeping with TDSB’s Enhancing Equity initiative.
+Across the department, we are committed to providing students with an anti-oppressive and anti-racist education, in keeping with TDSB’s Enhancing Equity Task Force.
 To that end, we have been steadily diversifying our course content so that we’re bringing the voices of those marginalized and oppressed into the centre of our curriculum, while also critically engaging with Western culture’s foundational texts.
-Our core texts include works from Shakespeare, Margaret Atwood, Chinua Achebe, Trevor Noah, Ta-Nehisi Coates, Cherie Dimaline, Richard Wagamese, and Yann Martel.
+Our core texts include works from Shakespeare, Margaret Atwood, Chinua Achebe, Angie Thomas, Trevor Noah, Ta-Nehisi Coates, Cherie Dimaline, Richard Wagamese, and Omar El Akkad.
 The transformation of our curriculum is an ongoing process.

 While students at ESA must complete an English course in each Grade from 9 to 12, one very attractive elective students have the opportunity to take in Grade 12 is the Writer’s Craft course, or EWC4U.
 The curriculum explores writers, writing approaches, various genres and language theory which run alongside the student’s own writing.
 Language is the thread that stitches our understanding of the world together.
 The course explores how writing and language is a central force in creating the world and our understanding of ourselves.